querkmachine/FSForms/_components/name.md

 There are numerous `autocomplete` attribute values for names, including `name` (full name), `given-name`, `additional-name` (middle names), `family-name` and `nickname`.

+### Mobile devices

+The nonstandard `autocorrect` attribute setting disables spelling and grammar correction on Safari, which is usually undesirable on name fields.

 ### Internationalisation

 Single input name fields are used on official documentation in some countries, such as passports and birth certificates.
 Do not assume that a name will be split into distinct first/middle/last name fields.